astlouys/Pico-Green-Clock/README.md

 # Pico Green Clock
-Firmware Version 7.00 released 16-NOV-2022
+Firmware Version 8.00 released 13-JAN-2023

-Firmware Hilights
+Firmware Hilights:

+- Add auto detection of microcontroller type (Pico or Pico W).
+- Add an option so that Hourly Chime correspond to the 12-hour format current value (needs to be turned On in the code).
+- Change clock display brightness algorithm.
+It is now driven by a PWM signal from the Pico.
+- Auto Brightness is now smoother and provides hundreds of different levels (Note: if ambient light is dark, clock display becomes **VERY** dim).
+- Add a half-hour "Light Chime".
+- Add automatic detection of USB CDC connection with an external terminal emulator program (for developers' support).
+- Add "snowflakes pixel animation" (remote control required).
-- Add UTC (Coordinated Universal Time) clock parameter allowing proper handling of DST for some countries and also as a requirement for future NTP implementation.
+- Add UTC (Universal Coordinated Time) clock parameter allowing proper handling of DST for some countries.
+- UTC will also be a requirement for future NTP implementation where the clock will be adjusted from a time reference on the Internet.
-- Improve algorithm for automatic handling of Daylight Saving Time / Summer Time - Winter Time / Spring Forward - Fall-Back.
-Now covers most (if not all) countries of the world.
+- Automatic handling of Daylight Saving Time / Summer Time - Winter Time / Spring Forward - Fall-Back.
+Should cover most countries of the world.
-- Implement two circular buffers for inter-core communications.
+- Implement two circular buffers for inter-core communications (core 1 is used for DHT22 support).
 - Transfer code for DHT22 support to Pico's second core (core 1).
 - Green Clock configuration is now saved to Pico's flash memory and automatically retrieved after a reboot / power-up.
 - Nine (9) alarms are now supported with the possibility to configure each of them for as many days-of-week as desired.
 - Different sound for each alarm if a passive buzzer has been installed by user or different "train of sounds" if using the integrated active buzzer.
 - "QUICK-START" compile time option to skip some device tests during power-up sequence.
-- Add a "System Idle-Time Monitor" to get an idea of system load.
+- Add a "System Idle-Time Monitor" to get an idea of current system load (remote control required).
+- Sound queue allows for different sounds to play "jingles" if user installed a passive buzzer.
+- Sound queue allows for easy support of different sound duration and different "trains of sounds" if using the integrated active buzzer.
 - Add a sound queue for active buzzer (integrated in Green Clock) and also for an optional passive buzzer to optimize its support.
-Different sounds allows for "jingles" to be played if user installed a passive buzzer or different duration and different "trains of sounds" if using the integrated active buzzer.
-- On and Off time (run-time parameters) added for hourly chime to make the clock silent during the night.
+- On and Off time (run-time parameters) added for Hourly Chime to make the clock silent during the night.
 - Double dots blinking in sequence on the display to know "how deep we are" in the current minute.
 - Support for English and French languages (as much as possible, since clock display limits accented letters).
 - DHT22 device support code (option that must be installed by user).
 - BME280 device support code (option that must be installed by user).
-- Infrared sensor support code (option that must be installed by user).
+- VS1838b infrared sensor support code (option that must be installed by user).
 - Passive buzzer support code (option that must be installed by user).
 - Add more levels of brightness (for display LEDs) with an hysteresis.
-- Add 5 X 7 character set with variable width to allow scrolling of text on clock display (date scrolling takes advantage of it for day-of-week and month).
+- Implement 5 X 7 character set with variable width to allow scrolling of text on clock display (date scrolling uses it for day-of-week and month).
 - "Calendar Events" may be configured at compile time.
 They will scroll on clock display every 30 minutes (for a 24-hour period) during the target date.
 - Sequential test of LED matrix (and optional devices if added by user) during power-up sequence.
-- User Guide updated to cover Firmware Version 7.00
+- User Guide updated to cover Firmware Version 8.00

-This project provides firmware for the "Pico Green Clock" product from Waveshare (available directly from Waveshare website, or from Amazon).
+This project provides Firmware for the "Pico Green Clock" product from Waveshare (The clock is available directly from Waveshare website, or from Amazon).
 It is based on a Raspberry Pi Pico microcontroller.

 Waveshare provides a basic Firmware (Version 1.00) for the Pico Green Clock.
 Current project provides many enhancements and functionalities to the clock.